-One of the things that I didn’t predict was that I wasn’t going to have enough space to show student achievement.
+One of the things that I didn’t predict was that I wasn’t going to have enough space to show student achievement with another recorder karate bulletin board.
 When I first started recorder karate I wanted a way to show off what belt the students had earned.
 In the past I’ve made pagodas with colored felt squares and attached student names with Velcro.
 When they earn a new belt they not only get a real belt tied on their recorder but they get to move their name from one color square to another.
 It gives them pride to move their name when they earn a new belt and also shows others their progress.

 Well, when I do all three grades at once I don’t have enough space to make lots of pagodas.
 And shoot, that’d be 11 pagodas in a room!
 Too much!!
 So, I had to branch out.
 I decided to transform my hallway bulletin board to reflect recorder karate growth.
 I stuck with the felt squares and put them in order but also added a few things.
 See the gallery below to see how things ended up and read the captions to see my descriptions.

 So, there are pagodas in the music room for the third graders, colorful fluffed out pipe cleaners for fourth graders, and these colorful squares out in the hallway for my fifth graders.
 So many displays but absolutely worth it to display my students’ amazing growth!